basho/basho_docs/content/riak/kv/2.0.5/developing/data-types.md

-Riak data types can be searched like any other object, but with the added benefit that your data type is indexed as a different type by Solr, the search platform behind Riak Search.
+Riak data types can be searched like any other object, but with the added benefit that your data type is indexed as a different type by Solr, the search platform behind Riak search.

 In our Search documentation we offer a [full tutorial](../usage/searching-data-types) as well as a variety of [examples](../usage/search/#data-types-and-search-examples), including code samples from each of our official client libraries.